 It is notable that the G5X offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the G5X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D and the G5X have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the G5X was followed by the Canon G5 X Mark II.
 Further information on the features and operation of the 1D and G5X can be found, respectively, in the Canon 1D Manual (free pdf) or the online Canon G5 X Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D and the Canon G5 X?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D: